Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - T and U. These waves follow the ventricular contractions.

-- A depressed or horizontal ST wave suggests some blockage and may indicate the presence of heart disease, even if there is no angina present.
+- A depressed ST segment or a T-wave inversion (upside down) suggests some blockage and may indicate the presence of heart disease, even if there is no angina present.

 - ST elevations and Q waves are the most important wave patterns in diagnosing and determining treatment for a heart attack.
 They suggest that an artery to the heart is completely blocked, and that the full thickness of the heart muscle is at risk.
 However, ST segment elevations alone do not always mean the patient has a heart attack.
 Other factors are important in making a diagnosis.